|

 seepage beyond the northern boundary of Artpark is artesian in character, the

-calcareous ions deriving from calcareous rocks in the upper strata of the
+calcareous ions deriving from calcareous rocks in the upper strata of the As an interesting

 experiment in the use of early depictions of the area for early vegetational